tom-010/wiki2graph/README.md

    (3min for the articles, <1min for authors, 2:30 Minutes for the links between authors and articles, around 45min for the links betweenthe articles)
    You can check the progress on the neo4j web-ui.
    In the end, you should have (for the german wiki 3.7mio articles and XXmio relationhsips)

+Note: Why CSV?
+You could add them directly from JSON, but it seemed much slower.
+Also with CSV, I have a good checkpoint on error.